infor-design/enterprise-wc/src/components/ids-date-picker/README.md

 - This is a new component for 4.x

 **4.x to 5.x**
-- Listeners for input and popup events should be added to references `triggerField` and `popup` now.
+- Listeners for input and popup events should be added to references `input` and `popup` now.
 See Events section.
 - `disable/readonly/tabbable` are now attributes not methods
 - If using events events are now plain JS events for example: change
 - Markup has changed to a custom element `<ids-date-picker></ids-date-picker>`